-Now consider computing complexity for multiple iterations.
+We consider computing complexity for multiple iterations.
 To simplify the comparison, we assume that both online and batch learning use update rule (7) and therefore have the same complexity for a single update.
 For batch learning, K iterations require K times the computation required for one iteration.
-For online learning, without considering the special treatment for the first piece, the active learning invokes K iterations for coefficient update and K + 1 iterations for pattern update, while inertial learning invokes K iterations for coefficient update and 1 iteration for pattern update.
-Thus active learning always requires more computation than batch learning, while inertial learning is always more efficient than batch learning.
+For online learning, without considering the special treatment for the first piece, active learning invokes K iterations for coefficient update and K+1 iterations for pattern update, while inertial learning invokes K iterations for coefficient update and K+1 iterations for coefficient update and 1 iteration than batch learning, while inertial learning is always more efficient than batch learning.
 As we discuss in the next section, both active and inertial learning converge almost surely and the greater computational demand for active learning is compensated for by faster convergence.

-B. Convergence of perfect learning
+B. Convergence analysis